Case studies and evidence

 Student Z submitted an appeal in relation to reasonable adjustments.
 The student stated that he had been in contact with the Disability Service prior to an examination and he had been informed that he was eligible for reasonable adjustments during the assessment.
 However, on the day of the assessment the reasonable adjustments had not been in place.
 The student attempted to complete the examination but did not achieve a pass mark.

 The appeal was investigated and it was confirmed that, owing to error, the reasonable adjustments had unfortunately not been in place.
-The appeal was accepted and the student was granted an uncapped resit.
+The appeal was accepted and the student was granted another opportunity to complete the assessment with support in place.
 Information from the appeal was also reported back to the relevant university department to ensure that the reasonable adjustments were in place for the resit.

 Examples of rejected appeals